How to set up automated document verification workflows

 Stage 7: Archival and audit trail

 Every workflow action is logged: timestamp, decision, confidence score, reviewing operator where applicable.
-Documents are archived in a digital vault that meets regulatory retention requirements.
-This complete audit trail is accessible for inspection by supervisory authorities.
+Documents are archived in a digital vault that meets regulatory retention requirements (BSA five-year minimum, state-specific requirements as applicable).
+This complete audit trail is accessible for inspection by federal and state examiners.

 Workflow comparison table: time and tools at each stage